zilliztech/GPTCache/README.md

 ## 😊 Quick Start

 **Note**:
-- You can quickly experience gpt cache, it's worth noting but remember the repo is under heavy development
+- You can quickly try GPT cache and put it into a production environment without heavy development.
+However, please note that the repository is still under heavy development.
-- By default, only **a few** libraries are installed.
-When you need to use additional features, related libraries will be **automatically installed**.
+- By default, only a limited number of libraries are installed to support the basic cache functionalities.
+When you need to use additional features, the related libraries will be **automatically installed**.
-- If you have trouble installing a library due to a low pip version, run: `python -m pip install --upgrade pip`
+- If you encounter issues installing a library due to a low pip version, run: `python -m pip install --upgrade pip`.

 ### pip install